Raku/doc/README.md

     zef install Documentable

-> You can install perl and node any way you want, including version managers, as long as they're available to run.
+> You can install perl and node any way you want, including version managers, as long as they're available to run from the command line.

 This should install all needed requisites, now you can clone this repository and start building process: